fregix/openmrs-module-imbemr/README.md

 Updating your Rwanda development environment when module versions change
 ------------------------------------------------------------------------

-1. *From the base directory of this module*, run: ""
+1. *From the base directory of this module*, run: "mvn openmrs-sdk:deploy -Ddistro=api/src/main/resources/openmrs-distro.properties"
-2. Then just restart the server via "mvn openmrs-sdk:run"
+2. Then just start the server via "mvn openmrs-sdk:run"

 Other OpenMRS SDK tips and tricks